-BSET Academy was founded in 2008, by Beth Shaw to teach and share the great knowledge and developments of Sir Charles Strong and Winks Greene.
+BSET Academy was founded in 2008, by Beth Shaw, to teach and share the great knowledge and developments of Sir Charles Strong and Winks Greene.

 In 1952 Winks Greene went to England and studied under Sir Charles Strong.
-She moved back to South Africa bringing a Strong Box with her.
+When she moved back to South Africa, she brought a “Strong Box” with her.
 Winks Greene developed her career and the Natal Equine Rehabilitation Centre.
-Greene continued to grow Charles Strong’s technique and theories.
-Like Strong, Greene was a pioneer in the field of electrotherapy; both were ahead of their time.
+Winks Greene continued to grow Sir Charles Strong’s technique and theories and like Strong, Greene was a pioneer in the field of electrotherapy.
+Both were ahead of their time.

 "A good idea is never lost even though it's originator or possessor may die without publicizing it, it will someday be reborn in the mind of another" Thomas Edison

 “Beth Shaw studied under one of South Africa’s pioneers of equine body work, the inimitable Winks Greene and has been an Equine Transeva Technique practitioner for over 15 years.”
 (Sporting Post, 23 September 2016).
-Once Winks retired she passed her work and her client base to Beth.
+Once Winks retired, she passed her work and her client base on to Beth.
 Shaw’s work has been proven time and time again over the multiple equine disciplines.
 “As Winks before me, I am now the guardian of the technique and it’s my responsibility to take it to the next level.”
 (Beth Shaw, Sporting Post, 23 September 2016).
-Equine Transeva Technique was named and trademarked in 2014 and the Equine Transeva Technique Association of Accredited Practitioners was created in 2015
+Equine Transeva Technique was named and trademarked in 2014 and the Equine Transeva Technique Association of Accredited Practitioners was created in 2015.